uilicious/docs-v1.uilicious.com/scripting/navigation.md

 You can use an absolute URL like `http://mystore.com/shoes` or a relative URL like `/shoes`.

-If your website uses Basic HTTP Authentication, add the username and password to your url like this:
+> If there is Basic HTTP Authentication on the page, add the username and password to your url like this:
 `https://username:password@mystore.com`

 #### Usage